DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world4.md

 In response to sword's name <span title="jp. 憑依転生 furi. メタモルフォーゼ">metamorphose</span> happened.

-It took less than a 0.1 second for the black bayonet transformed into shining sword.
+It took less than a 0.1 second for the black bayonet to be transformed into shining sword.
 With its semi-transparent blade it was as beautiful as a gem.

 This heavenly blade...

-With a ding it cut up hellfire breath emitted by Rikugen Kyouko.
+With a ding it cut hellfire breath emitted by Rikugen Kyouko.
 Splitting apart the heat wave, which melted into thousands small flames.

 "Wha!?"